William C. Drinkard: Scientific education

 Drinkard received a Bachelor of Arts degree at Huntingdon College in 1950, followed by a Master of Science at Alabama Polytechnic Institute in 1952.
 He earned his Ph.D. degree at the University of Illinois in 1956.
-Initially, he was an assistant professor at UCLA prior to becoming an industrial research scientist at the DuPont Co at the DuPont Experimental Station in Wilmington, Delaware.
+Initially, he was an assistant professor at UCLA prior to becoming an industrial research scientist at DuPont at the DuPont Experimental Station in Wilmington, Delaware.

 Scientific career

 With impetus from research director Frank McGrew, Drinkard invented a robust nickel-based catalyst system with a co-catalyst that formed the basis of an industrial preparation of adiponitrile based on addition of hydrogen cyanide to butadiene.
 Further refinements of Drinkard's initial discovery by other members of DuPont's research staff led to a commercially viable catalyst composition, one that afforded significant cost advantage over the next best alternative.
 This innovation provided an important competitive advantage.
 In the chemical pathway depicted below, the letters a, b, and c indicate steps mediated by Drinkard's catalyst.

-Drinkard was awarded the Lavoisier Medal of the DuPont Company in 1997.
+Drinkard was awarded the Lavoisier Medal of DuPont in 1997.
 Additionally, he received the American Chemical Society's Award for Industrial Chemistry in 1998.